jczic/MicroWebSrv2/README.md

       **WebSockets module** must be loaded first by **microWebSrv2** to process WebSocket connections.
       These are fully managed asynchronous I/Os and really many connections can be processed.
       After module loaded, do not forget to assign the callback [OnWebSocketAccepted](#ws-mod-onwebsocketaccepted).
+      If you need to select and process a sub-protocol, you must assign the callback [OnWebSocketProtocol](#ws-mod-onwebsocketprotocol).
       ```python
       from MicroWebSrv2 import *

+      WS_CHAT_SUB_PROTOCOL = 'myGreatChat-v1'

+      def OnWebSocketProtocol(microWebSrv2, protocols) :
+          if WS_CHAT_SUB_PROTOCOL in protocols :
+              return WS_CHAT_SUB_PROTOCOL

       def OnWebSocketAccepted(microWebSrv2, webSocket) :
-          print('New WebSocket accepted from %s:%s.' % webSocket.Request.UserAddress)
+          print('New WebSocket (myGreatChat proto) accepted from %s:%s.' % webSocket.Request.UserAddress)

       wsMod = MicroWebSrv2.LoadModule('WebSockets')
+      wsMod.OnWebSocketProtocol = OnWebSocketProtocol
       wsMod.OnWebSocketAccepted = OnWebSocketAccepted
       ```